Pioneering new approaches to generating and sharing evidence in children’s social care

 But actually, in children's social care - a sector which faces huge challenges, not least the lack of time people have to keep up to date with the latest evidence - you could definitely be called a pioneer if you were able to successfully build a sustainable, evidence-informed culture within your local authority.
 It's that tough a task.

 That is why the What Works Centre for Children's Social Care is seeking a small number of ‘Pioneer’ Partners to work closely with us to co-develop and test a range of promising approaches to generating and sharing evidence.
 We want to push the boundaries so that we are able to produce much more useful evidence and help local authorities become adept at applying evidence.

 Why is this approach necessary?
-Previous evidence initiatives, in our view, have often failed to make the impact they hoped for because they have concentrated efforts on producing the evidence and publishing it on a website, without working with those who will actually use the evidence to shape what is needed, and in what form it should come.
-Nor have they worked with stakeholders to help them to foster a culture which supports evidence use.
+We know that we will have little impact if we concentrate primarily on producing evidence and publishing it on a website, without working with those who will actually use the evidence to shape what is needed, and in what form it should come.
+And we must work with stakeholders to help them to foster a culture which supports evidence use.